-You should Self-Monitor if: Employee Information You have no symptoms, and You are/were in casual contact with someone who may have been exposed to COVID-19 in the last 14 days You are/were in casual contact with someone who has symptoms of COVID-19 You are/were in casual contact with older adults/people who are medically vulnerable You have been asked to self-monitor by the local health authority You have travelled outside of Saskatchewan within last 14 days Employee can remain at work, no leave request required Self-monitor for 14 days You have come into casual contact (<15 minutes) with someone diagnosed with COVID-19 Self-monitor for 14 days.
-You live with someone or have been in close contact with someone for a prolonged period of time who has symptoms of COVID-19 and is waiting for laboratory test results If negative test results for the other individual-remain at work and self-monitor If positive test results for the other individual-leave work immediately and contact Public Health who will advise on the mandatory self-isolation process.
+You should Self-Monitor if: Employee Information You have no symptoms, and You are/were in casual contact with someone who may have been exposed to COVID-19 in the last 14 days You are/were in casual contact with someone who has symptoms of COVID-19 You are/were in casual contact with older adults/people who are medically vulnerable You have been asked to self-monitor by the local health authority You have travelled outside of Saskatchewan within last 14 days Employee can remain at work, no leave request required Follow the guidelines from Public Health, which is typically selfmonitor for 14 days.
+You have come into casual contact (<15 minutes) with someone diagnosed with COVID-19 Follow the guidelines from Public Health, which is typically self-monitor for 14 days.
+You live with someone or have been in close contact with someone for a prolonged period of time who has symptoms of COVID-19 and is waiting for laboratory test results If your close contact does not test or they are waiting for results of their test - remain at work and self-monitor if you have no symptoms.
+If you have symptoms, follow the process outlined below If negative test results for the other individual-remain at work and self-monitor If positive test results for the other individual-leave work immediately and contact Public Health who will advise on the mandatory self-isolation process.
 Public Health will advise you when you can return to work.
 Contact HR to discuss leave options.
 You are over the age of 70, or have a preexisting health condition resulting in a higher chance for you to be at risk Remain at work and self-monitor.
-A doctor's note is not necessary if following preventative measures outlined by Public Health and Sask Rivers Re-entry plan.
+A doctor's note is not necessary if following preventative measures outlined by Public Health and SRPSD COVID Response plan.
 Contact HR if you need to discuss a work plan according to restrictions outlined by a doctor.

-You should Self-Isolate if: Employee Information You have unexplained new or worsening symptoms (even mild symptoms) that may include one or more of the following: • Fever • Headache • Sore throat • Runny nose • Conjunctivitis • Fatigue • Diarrhea • Shortness of breath • Difficulty breathing Request sick leave If symptomatic, you should be tested, call 811.
-If you choose not to test, you should follow the mandatory self-isolation guidelines from Public Health. • If negative test results - provide a note from a doctor of fitness to return to work or return to work 48 hours after symptoms disappear • If positive test results - Contact HR to discuss leave options.
+You should Self-Isolate if: Employee Information You have unexplained new or worsening symptoms (even mild symptoms) that may include one or more of the following: • Fever • Cough • Headache • Sore throat • Runny nose • Conjunctivitis • Fatigue • Diarrhea • Shortness of breath • Vou have unexplained new or worsening symptoms (even mild symptoms) for a ches • Cough • Muscle and/or joint aches • Chills • Nasal congestion • Dizziness • Nausea/vomiting • Loss of appetite • Loss of sense of taste or smell Request sick leave If symptomatic, you should be tested, call 811.
+If you choose not to test, you should follow the mandatory self-isolation guidelines from Public Health. • If negative test results -follow the guidelines from Public Health which is typically return to work 48 hours after symptoms disappear. • If positive test results - Contact HR to discuss leave options.
 Provide note from Public Health of fitness to return to work.
-Or have been advised by Public Health to be tested You have come in close contact for a prolonged period of time with someone diagnosed with COVID-19 Follow the mandatory self-isolation guidelines from Public Health, regardless of symptoms.
-If symptoms develop, you remain in isolation until they have been gone for 48 hours or 14 days, which ever is longer.
+Difficulty breathing Or have been advised by Public Health to be tested You have come in close contact for a prolonged period of time with someone diagnosed with COVID-19 Follow the mandatory self-isolation guidelines from Public Health, regardless of symptoms.
+If symptoms develop, you remain in isolation and follow the guidelines from Public Health.
 If positive test results - Contact HR to discuss leave options.
 Provide note from Public Health regarding the mandatory self-isolation period or a note regarding fitness to return to work.
 You have travelled outside of Canada within last 14 days.
-You need to self-isolate for 14 days upon return to Canada.
+Follow guidelines from Public Health, which is typically self-isolate for 14 days upon return to Canada.
 If symptomatic, call 811.
 Extended Leave Without Pay - Contact HR 14 days - extended leave preapproval required